 Option 3: Complete outsourcing

 Unusual though it is, charities and nonprofits do sometimes find themselves in the position of being cash rich and time poor.
 In such circumstances, it can be really helpful to outsource the whole website re-build.
 This can quickly become expensive because the agency needs enough time to get a deep understanding of your organisation such that they can make decisions on your behalf and deliver a product that serves the required purpose.

 So this tier includes time for an external consultant or agency to get to know your organisation, work with you to refine the overall communications strategy and then draft key messages, sitemap, user journeys, and top-level website content.

 There are a few other things to bear in mind that can have quite a big impact on your costs:

 Brand identity development

 It’s very common to need a brand refresh alongside a new website.
 Some agencies will happily take on both tasks together but you may prefer to separate them.
-We've written elsewhere about how to prepare for a brand refresh.
+For more on this, read our guide on How to prepare for a charity brand refresh.